-Tyrosine is one of the nonessential amino acids that the body uses to synthesize polypeptides or proteins.
+Tyrosine is one of the nonessential amino acids the body uses to synthesize polypeptides or proteins.
 It has a polar side group and is produced when the body processes the amino acid phenylalanine.
-It is essential in producing several neurotransmitters like epinephrine, dopamine, and norepinephrine.
-They also help in producing melanin, which is the pigment present in the skin and hair.
-It is also used in the regulation of several hormones including the thyroid, pituitary and the adrenal.
+Tyrosine is essential in the production of several neurotransmitters such as epinephrine, dopamine, and norepinephrine.
+It also helps in the production of melanin, which is the pigment present in the skin and hair.
+Tyrosine helps regulate several hormones in the thyroid and pituitary and adrenal glands.

-Tyrosine can be derived from casein, a protein found in the milk or milk products.
-Tyrosine and phenylalanine pair together resulting in the formation of amino acid pair.
-Phenylalanine cannot be not synthesized by our body so, it must be consumed in food.
-WHO has recommended a daily intake of phenylalanine and tyrosine as 25 mg/kg of body weight.
+Tyrosine is derived from casein, a protein found in milk or milk products.
+Together, tyrosine and phenylalanine form an amino acid pair.
+Phenylalanine cannot be synthesized by the body so it must be consumed in food.
+The World Health Organization has recommended daily intake of phenylalanine and tyrosine of 25 mg per kg of body weight.

-The phenol group in the structure of tyrosine affects the different functions it can serve.
-It can serve as a part of the signal transduction processes.
-It can function as a receiver of phosphate groups where the attachment is catalyzed by protein kinases.
-The activity of the target protein will be affected, when the phenol group is phosphorylated.
+The phenol group in the structure of tyrosine affects different functions.
+It can serve as a part of a cell’s signal transduction processes, and it also can function as a receiver of phosphate groups where the attachment is catalyzed by protein kinases.
+The activity of the target protein will be affected when the phenol group is phosphorylated.

 In plants, tyrosine plays a major role in photosynthesis.
 It acts as an electron donor in the reduction of oxidized chlorophyll.
-In the process, the hydroxyl group of the side chain is lost.
+During this process, the hydroxyl group of the side chain is lost.

-Tyrosine can be metabolized to produce the different neurotransmitters., L-tyrosine is the isomer of tyrosine which is naturally occurring tyrosine.
-In the first steps of the metabolic process, L-tyrosine is converted to levodopa using tyrosine hydroxylase as enzyme and tetrahydropyridine as a co-factor.
-The levodopa is further decarboxylated to produce dopamine with the help of Dopa decarboxylase as an enzyme.
+Tyrosine can be metabolized to produce different neurotransmitters.
+L-tyrosine is the isomer of tyrosine that naturally occurs.
+In the first steps of the metabolic process, L-tyrosine is converted to levodopa using the enzyme tyrosine hydroxylase and tetrahydropyridine as a cofactor.
+The levodopa is further decarboxylated to produce dopamine with the help of the enzyme DOPA decarboxylase.

 Levodopa or L-DOPA is the precursor of the neurotransmitter dopamine, norepinephrine, and epinephrine.
-It readily mediates neurotrophic factors released by the brain and the central nervous system.
-It is sometimes produced as a psychoactive drug.
-It can cross the blood-brain barrier which dopamine cannot do.
-L-DOPA is being administered to patients with Parkinson’s disease and dopamine-responsive dystonia to increase the dopamine concentration in the patient.
+It readily mediates neurotrophic factors released by the brain and the central nervous system and is sometimes produced as a psychoactive drug.
+It can cross the blood-brain barrier, which dopamine cannot do.
+L-DOPA is administered to patients with Parkinson disease and dopamine-responsive dystonia to increase the dopamine concentration in the patient.

 Dopamine is a neurotransmitter that plays a big role in reward-motivated behavior.
 Most types of rewards cause an increase in the release of dopamine in the brain.
-It also functions as a local chemical messenger.
-It sometimes inhibits release of noradrenaline and acts as vasodilators.
+Dopamine also functions as a local chemical messenger.
+It sometimes inhibits the release of noradrenaline and acts as a vasodilator.

 Norepinephrine or noradrenaline is another neurotransmitter produced by the metabolism of tyrosine.
 It functions mainly to mobilize the brain and body for action.
-Its release is lowest during sleep and rises upon waking up.
-Its release is related to the fight or flight response of the body.
+Its release is lowest during sleep and increases upon waking.
+Its release is related to the body’s fight-or-flight response.
 Norepinephrine is responsible for increasing arousal and alertness.

-Adrenaline or epinephrine is a hormone or neurotransmitter produced by neurons and the adrenal gland.
-It plays a major role in flight or flight response by increasing blood flow in the body.
-In the process, the body becomes more active, the pupil dilates and blood sugar increases.
+Adrenaline or epinephrine is a hormone or neurotransmitter produced by neurons in the adrenal gland.
+It plays a major role in the fight-or-flight response by increasing blood flow in the body.
+During this process, the body becomes more active, pupils dilate, and blood sugar increases.

 Figure 2.
 Neurotransmitters produced in the metabolism of tyrosine.
 (Prepared by Mark Xavier Bailon)